shubham13666/Vehicle-Detection/README.md

 # Vehicle-Detection
-Vehicle(oject) detection and classification in a video feed.
+Vehicle(oject) detection and counting the type of different vehicles in a video feed.